i4Ds/whisper-prep/README.md

    - Optional: If a `client_id` is included, it can be used to increase the probability that following sentences are from the same speaker.
 Refer to `generate_fold` in `src/whisper_prep/generation/generate.py` for additional features.

 2. **Configuration File (.yaml):**
    - Set up a `.yaml` configuration file.
-An example can be found at `tests/assets/configs/test.yaml` or in `train.yaml`.
+An example can be found at `example.yaml`.

 3. **Running the Generation Script:**
    - Run `whisper_prep -c <path_to_your_yaml_file>`.